Most frequent questions and answers

 We started off by only purchasing the need items through Amazon.
 We’ve since expanded on this to ensure that we’re fulfilling the need in the most cost effective way, be it Amazon, Walmart, a local shop or a bulk distributor.

 We vet each charity and social worker before adding their local needs to our database.
-When you fulfill a tangible need, the items get delivered to the Troop office and we drop them off at the charity so we can take pics/videos of the products and share the moment with you.
-Can we do this when we are in a bazillion neighbourhoods?
-Probably not, but we’re happy to cross that bridge when we get there.
+When you fulfill a tangible need, the items either get delivered to the Troop office or directly to the registered charity address so we can take pics/videos of the products and share the moment with you.
 P.S.
 We don’t like dodgy people either.

 The first Sunday after you sign up.